tryton/tryton-client/doc/usage.rst

 preferable to disable Change Accelerators, to avoid accidental changes of key bindings while navigating the Menu bar with the keyboard.

+To remove a key binding simply press the delete button while pointing the cursor on the menu item to change.

 ..
 Note:: Usually key bindings are composed with modifier keys.

 __ Menu-Help-Keyboard_Shortcuts_